 We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+We have three members of staff who are Team Teach trained (level 2

-Such events should be recorded and signed by a witness.
+Such events should be recorded on CPOMs by all staff involved.

 Staff who are likely to need to use physical intervention will be appropriately trained.
-A list of staff that have accessed physical intervention training will be kept by the Headteacher/Designated Safeguarding Lead and updated in-line with the guidance 'Use of Reasonable force in schools'.
+A list of staff that have accessed physical intervention training will be kept by the Head of School/Designated Safeguarding Lead and updated in-line with the guidance 'Use of Reasonable force in schools'.
 All incidents will be recorded in-line with guidance.